 —Sharon Fouts Taylor

-Part of Nikwasi Initiative's mission is to develop a Cherokee Cultural Corridor along more than 60 miles of the Little Tennessee River, from Cherokee to Franklin and the headwaters of the river.
+Part of the Noquisi Initiative's mission is to develop a Cherokee Cultural Corridor along more than 60 miles of the Little Tennessee River, from Cherokee to Franklin and the headwaters of the river.

 Along this corridor, visitors will find cultural interpretation and information resources on-site that improve the visibility of important Cherokee landmarks and historic sites.
 The first piece of this important project was unveiled in 2018: a cultural information kiosk that overlooks Cowee Mound, the site of what once was the center of the ancient Cherokee town Cowee.

-Nikwasi Initiative intends to place a similar cultural kiosk at Nikwasi Mound in downtown Franklin.
+Noquisi Initiative placed a second cultural kiosk at Noquisiyi Mound in downtown Franklin in 2020.

 Click map to enlarge

-Above: A drawing of Cherokee representatives by artist Marksman following the April 3, 1730 Nikwasi council house meeting between Cherokee leaders and Scotsman Sir Alexander Cuming.
+Above: A drawing of Cherokee representatives by artist Marksman following the April 3, 1730, Noquisiyi council house meeting between Cherokee leaders and Scotsman Sir Alexander Cuming.

-Below: Antique postcard depicting Nikwasi Mound in Franklin, North Carolina.
+Below: Antique postcard depicting Noquisiyi Mound in Franklin, North Carolina.